-Have you experienced changes in weight since being diagnosed with Parkinson’s disease (PD)?
-It is common for people with PD to lose weight, yet others may gain.
+Maintaining a healthy weight is key to living well with PD.
+It is common for people with PD to experience weight changes: some lose weight, yet others may gain.
 Changes in weight can affect overall health.
-Being underweight means you can lose muscle mass and strength, cause you to be prone to osteoporosis and infection.
+By being underweight you may have reduced muscle mass and strength, causing you to be prone to osteoporosis and infection.
 Being overweight raises risk of heart disease and high blood pressure and puts stress on your joints.
-Maintaining a healthy weight is key to living well with PD.

 Common Causes of Weight Changes